dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.3.1 Bending of starlight by the Sun

-Our next example of two independent dimensionless groups—the deflection of starlight by the Sun—will illustrate how to incorporate physical knowledge into the mathematical results from dimensional analysis.
+Our next example of two independent dimensionless groups — the deflection of starlight by the Sun — will illustrate how to incorporate physical knowledge into the mathematical results from dimensional analysis.

 Rocks, birds, and people feel the effect of gravity.
 So why not light?
 The analysis of its deflection is a triumph of Einstein's theory of general relativity.
 However, the theory is based on ten coupled, nonlinear partial-differential equations.
 Rather than solving these difficult equations, let's use dimensional analysis.